16 Most Common Stainless Steel Grades [Explained]

 2205 steel is available in almost all forms, including sheet, bar, plate, welding wire, tube, and various fittings.

 Sometimes referred to as the workhorse grade, 2205 is the most widely used stainless steel in this duplex family.
-Its corrosion resistance and high strength make it suitable for services such as marine environments, closed-loop water systems, bleaching operations, and some food processing applications.
+Its corrosion resistance and high strength make it suitable for applications in marine environments, closed-loop water systems, bleaching operations, and some food processing applications.

 1. Super Duplex 2507